seigfrieds/comp4350tempname/docs/sprint-0/sprint0.md

 | As a user, I want to be notified when posts that I have saved have been updated so that I can stay up to date with posts that I am interested in. | Given I have a post saved, when my saved post is updated, then  a notification is sent to me. |
 | As a user, I want to clear notifications so that I can only see the ones I have not addressed. | Given I have received notifications, when I select a notification to clear, then all read notifications are removed. |
 | As a user, I want to configure my notification settings so that I can only receive notifications for desired updates. | Given I am in the notifications settings page, when I toggle off notifications for a specific type of update, then notifications will not be sent for that specific type of update. |

+### Core Non-Functional Feature: Handle Heavier Loads

+For our non-functional feature, we want to be able to handle 125 users with 1250 concurrent requests per minute.
+- One way we plan to boost our backend’s performance is by caching frequently accessed data for quicker response times.

+### Nice-To-Have Features

+- Polls and Surveys
+  - City officials will be able to run polls and surveys themselves to gather feedback and increase community involvement even more.
+- Social Features
+  - Users can follow other accounts and form groups/communities to author posts together (e.g. neighborhood of Transcona makes a post together)
+- Accessibility
+  - Grammar checkers, French translations, voice readers, and more will be added to the site.

 ## Initial Architecture